kxion/clemagotchi/index.md

 tamagotchi logic to make sure I knew what I wanted the firmware to do.
 It's a lot quicker to prototype in Javascript before writing the firmware in C.

+## Roughing out the displays

+I could also prototype out the screens.
+I made a few monochrome icons for the display and wrote some Python scripts to start roughing out the screens.
+At this point I found a post indicating that the Adafruit graphics library wouldn't work on the ATTiny85.
+This was entirely due to space constraints: the ATTiny85 has around 16-tweets of non-volatile storage for program code and graphics.

+The SSD1306 screen works by, essentially, specifying rectangular area of the screen to update and then sending data which fills that area.
+I wrote a Python script with some functions for blit-ing data in this manner to a PNG and prototyped the screens.

 ## Programming the ATTiny85 and not blowing up the display

 I wanted to be able to program the